Midge Decter

 Midge Decter (née Rosenthal; July 25, 1927 – May 9, 2022) was an American journalist and author.
-Originally a liberal, she was one of the pioneers of the neoconservative movement in the 1970s and 1980s.
+Originally liberal, she was one of the pioneers of the neoconservative movement in the 1970s and 1980s.
 She was a critic of feminism and the women's liberation movement.

 Early life

 Decter was born in Saint Paul, Minnesota, on July 25, 1927.
 She was the youngest of three daughters of Rose (née Calmenson) and Harry Rosenthal, a sporting goods merchant.
 Her family was middle-class and Jewish.
 She attended the University of Minnesota for one year, the Jewish Theological Seminary of America from 1946 to 1948, and New York University, but did not graduate from any of them.
 She initially identified as a liberal on the political spectrum.

 Career

 Decter was assistant editor at Midstream, before working as secretary to the then-editor of Commentary, Robert Warshow.
 Later she was the executive editor of Harper's Magazine under Willie Morris.
 She then began working in publishing as an editor at Basic Books and Legacy Books.
 Her writing has been published in Commentary, First Things, The Atlantic, National Review, The New Republic, The Weekly Standard, and The American Spectator.

 Together with Donald Rumsfeld, Decter was the co-chair of the Committee for the Free World, an anti-communist organization.
 She was one of the original champions of the neoconservative movement with her spouse, Norman Podhoretz.
 She was also a founder of the Independent Women's Forum, and was founding treasurer for the Northcote Parkinson Fund, founded and chaired by John Train.
 She was a member of the board of trustees for The Heritage Foundation.
 She was also a board member of the Center for Security Policy and the Clare Boothe Luce Fund.
 A member of the Philadelphia Society, she was, for a time, its president.

-Decter was arguably the leading antifeminist in the United States prior to Phyllis Schlafly's rise to prominence.
-She was a critic of the women's liberation movement.
-She defended "traditional" gender roles and "family values."
-She was a critic of the gay rights movement.
+Decter was arguably the leading female anti-feminist in the United States prior to Phyllis Schlafly's rise to prominence.
+A critic of the women's liberation movement, she defended "traditional" gender roles and "family values."
+She was also a critic of the gay rights movement.

 Following a tongue-in-cheek remark by Russell Kirk, the Society's founder, about the prevalence of Jewish intellectuals in the neoconservative movement, Decter labelled Kirk an anti-Semite.
 She was also a senior fellow at the Institute of Religion and Public Life.
 She was one of the signatories to Statement of Principles for the Project for the New American Century.
 Decter served on the national advisory board of Accuracy in Media.

 In 2008, Midge Decter received the Truman-Reagan Medal of Freedom from the Victims of Communism Memorial Foundation.